Q&A

 Q

-Are HSPs more likely to experience chemical sensitivities e.g., fragrance sensitivity?
+Are HSPs more likely to experience chemical sensitivities, such as fragrance sensitivity?

 A